danielkim2711/Canvas_Game/README.md

 This is a canvas game built with plain HTML, CSS and JavaScript for primary schoolers.

-Ironman is trying to catch the beach worms, help him out by moving and catching them.
+Ironman is trying to catch the beach worms, help him out with moving and catching them!

 https://danielkim2711.github.io/canvas-game